Use Connection ServiceIf you want to use the System’s native call service to handle calls, please refer to our guide on Android - Connection Service

 V2

-to start using the enhanced version of the Push Notification extension.
-The enhanced version uses Token-based approach for sending Push Notifications and is simple to implement. - If you already have an app using
+to start using the token-based version of the Push Notification extension. - If you already have an app using

 V1